-All Offenses: in school suspension, out of school suspension, or referral to Board of Education for expulsion hearing, and restitution for damages.
+All Offenses: Saturday school, out of school suspension, or referral to Board of Education for expulsion hearing, and restitution for damages.
 The consequence for an offense depends on the severity and frequency.
 If the value of the property is less than \$300 charges may be filed with the Oregon Police Department.
 If the value of the property is greater than \$300 charges will be filed with the Oregon Police Department.

-Threats Toward Staff, Students, Or School Facilities
+Threats toward Staff, Students, or School Facilities